RainMark/gtk3-tutorial/liststore.rst

   gtk_liststore_remove(liststore, treeiter);

 The *treeiter* parameter points to the TreeIter object of the row to be removed.
-If the TreeIter is valid and the row is remove, the method returns ``True``, otherwise ``FALSE`` is removed.
+If the TreeIter is valid and the row is remove, the method returns ``TRUE``, otherwise ``FALSE`` is removed.

 All the items can be cleared from the ListStore using::